Envisioning your family

 Not all adoption agencies will work with families who want to consider adopting children from outside their home state, so it’s important to ask your agency about this when you first make contact with them.

-If you’re considering adopting outside your state, you may find it helpful to review the resources we have compiled for professionals about information on interstate compacts and resources for interjurisdictional placements, both located on the website of the National Resource Center for Diligent Recruitment at AdoptUSKids.
+If you’re considering adopting outside your state, you may find it helpful to review the resources we have compiled for professionals about understanding interstate adoptions and resources for interjurisdictional placements, located on the website of the National Resource Center for Diligent Recruitment at AdoptUSKids.

 We’re here to help you with your questions about these kinds of placements; just contact us.